trapcodeio/cryptocurrency-price-kit/readme.md

 - `cache` is enabled by default (tll: 60 seconds)
 - If currency is not defined, it will be `USD`
 - Error is thrown if request is not successful, so you should catch all requests.
+- We prefer `cache` over interval because it is more reliable. with `interval pulling` you may make unnecessary requests when not needed.

 ### Supported providers